Changissnz/TAGIB/README.md

 under.
 I will tell you that the keyboard warrior is one of the members of the business that mysteriously withdrew a large sum of funds.
 What do you think he would need that much raw capital for?
-Could it be that your husband, the keyboard warrior, be planning to use that capital to fund cyber rebels to fuel ongoing shadow wars that use cyber technology because cyber technology is the most cutting-edge way to fight nowadays?
+Could it be that your husband, the keyboard warrior, be planning to use that capital to fund cyber rebels and fuel ongoing shadow wars that use cyber technology because cyber technology is the most cutting-edge way to fight nowadays?
 Thankfully not, Janice.
 I feel very stressed and anxious having to write to you about my suspicions about your husband.
 I would